 Go to appleid.apple.com

-Enter your Apple ID and click Continue
+Enter your Apple ID, enter the CAPTCHA code, and click “Continue.”

 You will receive a prompt to change your password on one of your Apple devices.

 If you don’t have the device with you, you will have to either answer security questions or confirm your identity via email.
 If you are unable to do that, you will be asked to enter the 2FA recovery key to reset your password.
 You can create a new password only after you’ve confirmed your identity.

 These days, password fatigue is a fact of life.
 Password reuse is rampant, and that’s not a surprise because, according to our estimates, the average person has around 100 passwords.
 Keeping track of all your passwords for all of your different online accounts can be a real headache unless you use a password manager such as NordPass.